davidh38/german-bank-csv-to-ledger-cli/README.md

 - sort function or filter by uncategorized
 - check brunos improvements: use destructering
 - no release / package it
+- get the filename of the new transactions
 - suggestion: filter and search bar
 - suggestion: use ornament
 - suggestion: use lambda island